Symbiomancer/Symbiomancer.github.io/_pages/about.md

 Specifically, I am focused on the issue of temporal data, which is difficult for current deep learning methods to learn, I believe due to the incompatibility of the backpropagation algorithm with current recurrent neural networks.
 I research what are known as *reservoir computers*, random recurrent neural networks, and develop hybrid networks that take advantage of the temporal capabilities of reservoirs with the power of deep learning with backpropagation.

+I call these new networks *Hybrid Recurrent Networks*.

 ![STDP](https://openi.nlm.nih.gov/imgs/512/356/3390410/PMC3390410_pcbi.1002584.g002.png?keywords=dependence,falls,depressions)

 I am advised by Yiannis Aloimonos in the Computer Science Department